PKoopmann/pkoopmann.github.io/wedding-in-progress/welcome.md

-**Welcome to our wedding website with useful information about our wedding!**
+**Welcome to our wedding website!**

-On this website you find useful information:
+On this website you find useful information and/or tips about:

-- about how to move around in Haarlem, Amsterdam and sorroundings
+- how to move around in Haarlem, Amsterdam and sorroundings
-- tips on amenities (shops, hair-dressers, etc.)
+- amenities (shops, hair-dressers, etc.)
+- nice things to do in Haarlem and Amsterdam, for those who are staying longer
+- day's schedule
 - what is the gift policy at our wedding
-- nice things to do in Haarlem and Amsterdam, for those who are staying longer

-*Ci dispiace, per ora tutto e' in inglese.
-A breve ci sara' una versione in Italiano.*

 *Sorry, momentan ist noch alles auf Englisch - eine deutsche Variante kommt jedoch bald!*